American Standard Faucets Review & Rating Updated: April 10, 2026

 Customer Service

-We scored its customer service on our standard test at 3.7 out of 5.
-Any score below 4.0 is considered unsatisfactory.
-The Better Business Bureau rates the company C or a scale of A+ to F for 16 complaints against the company that were not reolved and 4 complaints to which the company did not respond at all.
+The Better Business Bureau rates the company a B, on a scale of A+ to F, for complaints against the company that were not ressolved or to which the company did not respond.

 The American Standard Website